Seasonal Affective Disorder: Causes, Symptoms & Solutions

 Moving your body helps to release happy chemicals, including endorphins that may help to ease sadness or brain fog.
 Research suggests that even 10 minutes on the treadmill or 30 minutes of walking may result in significant and lasting benefits (19, 20)

-As you get into it, you can start developing a regular routine combining cardiovascular, resistance, and strength training.
+As you get into it, you can start developing a routine combining cardiovascular, resistance, and strength training.
 No matter what, stay consistent and move your body 20 to 30 minutes each day.
 Start and finish your day with a short, few-minute stretch or yoga routine.

 macular degeneration, Macular Degeneration: Causes, Symptoms & Solutions